 New Valley Oaktree Chelsea Eleven, LLC.
 In September 2008, a subsidiary of New Valley ("New Valley Chelsea") purchased for \$12,000 a 40% interest in New Valley Oaktree Chelsea Eleven, LLC ("New Valley Oaktree").
 New Valley Oaktree lent \$29,000 and contributed \$1,000 for 29% of the capital in Chelsea Eleven LLC ("Chelsea"), which is developing a condominium project in Manhattan, New York.
 The development consists of 72 luxury residential units and one commercial unit.
 Approximately 75% of the units are pre-sold and there is approximately \$35,000 in deposits held in escrow.
-The loan from New Valley Oaktree is subordinate to a \$110,000 construction loan and a \$24,000 mezzanine loan plus accrued interest.
 The loan from New Valley Oaktree to Chelsea bears interest at 60.25% per annum, compounded monthly, with \$3,750 initially being held in an interest reserve, from which five monthly payments of \$300 were paid to New Valley.

 New Valley Chelsea is a variable interest entity; however, the Company is not the primary beneficiary.
-The Company's maximum exposure to loss as a result of its investment in Chelsea is \$10,506.
+The Company's maximum exposure to loss as a result of its investment in Chelsea is \$10,723.
 This investment is being accounted for under the equity method.
 New Valley Chelsea operates as an investment vehicle for the Chelsea real estate development project.
 During the first three months of 2009, the Company received a distribution of \$594.
-In July 2009, the Company contributed an additional \$467 to New Valley Oaktree.
-As of June 30, 2009 and December 31, 2008, Chelsea had approximately \$230,952 and \$206,778 of total assets, respectively and \$210,447 and \$185,665 of total liabilities, respectively.
+In July 2009, the Company lent \$467 to New Valley Oaktree of which \$250 was repaid in August 2009.

+A temporary certificate of occupancy was obtained in October 2009 and, as of November 9, 2009, the sale of one unit has closed.
+As of September 30, 2009 and December 31, 2008, Chelsea had approximately \$256,323 and \$206,778 of total assets, respectively and \$235,818 and \$185,665 of total liabilities, respectively.
 No income has been recorded as all amounts have been capitalized in the construction project.